Undalevein/EscapeSimulatorAutosplitter/README.md

 # Escape Simulator AutoSplitter

+## NOTICE
+I am changing git repositories from GitHub to Codeberg.
+As such, this repository will no longer be maintained.
+Please go to my [Codeberg Repository](https://codeberg.org/Undalevein/EscapeSimulatorAutosplitter) for the latest Escape Simulator AutoSplitters.

 ### Motivations

 As Escape Simulator gets more updates, loading times continue to get worse and worse.
 As someone who likes to speedrun this game during my leisure, I often lose time due to hardware differences and I would find myself not being able to compete for the world record for the IL leaderboards.
 This is especially compounded for coop runs.